 - Use a password that is 12 or more characters

-- Use both uppercase and lowercase letters
+- Use both uppercase and lowercase letters in your password

-- Include numbers and special characters
+- Include numbers and special characters in your password

-- Use a word that is not in the dictionary
+- Use a word that is not in the dictionary for your password

 - Log in to the Google account you created for managing your listing.